 How do cyber criminals gather information to put themselves in a position to attack IT systems?
 How does a hacker succeed in sending fake emails to as many employees of a company as possible?
-They often succeed by targeting the weakest link in the chain of a security system: people.
+They often succeed by targeting the weakest link in the chain of a security concept: people.
 That's why it's incredibly important for employees to know their place in effective measures against information security incidents.
 And they must look at the risks and opportunities of information security from a different, more conscious perspective.
 The keyword: security awareness.
 A guest article by Arwid Zang, Managing Director of greenhats.com

 - Websites are like open books